Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 .. note::

     When using any Modular metric, calling ``self.metric(...)`` or ``self.metric.forward(...)`` serves the dual purpose of calling ``self.metric.update()`` on its input and simultaneously returning the metric value over the provided input.
-So if you are logging a metric on epoch-level, it is recommended to call ``self.metric.update()`` directly to avoid the extra computation.
+So if you are logging a metric *only* on epoch-level, it is recommended to call ``self.metric.update()`` directly to avoid the extra computation.

     .. testcode:: python